jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 <a name='deploy_a_new_bluemix_app'></a>
 ##Deploy a new Bluemix app

 To see the changes that you make to your code, create a Bluemix app and deploy the changes to the app.
-To create an app from within the Bluemix DevOps Services Web IDE, you edit the manifest.yml file to direct deployments to a different Bluemix app.
+To create an app from within the DevOps Services Web IDE, you edit the manifest.yml file to direct deployments to a different Bluemix app.

 1. To view your code, click the **Show Current Folder** icon <img src="images/showcurrentfolder.png"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: -10px;">.